 4- Find Instagram-Worthy Food at the Anaheim Packing House

 Seriously… you MUST check out the Anaheim Packing House it is a FOODIE HEAVEN!!!
 Not to mention a complete delight for your senses.
 This once Sunkist Packing House built in 1919 got a whole new look a few years ago and now its a trendy hipster eating hall full of amazing artisan eateries.
+My favorite thing about the packing house is there is always something new to discover and it is oh so tasty.

 I recommend trying the K2 Cro-Nut from Pandor.
 Just be sure you have someone to share it with.